KDAB/cxx-qt/book/src/bridge/extern_rustqt.md

 The CXX code generator uses your `extern "Rust"` section(s) to produce a C++ header file containing the corresponding C++ declarations.
 The generated header has the same file name as the input rust file but with `.cxxqt.h` file extension.

-> Note that once there is support for `source_file` or similar in the `Span` macro we want to support copying the file name like CXX.

 A bridge module may contain zero or more `extern "RustQt"` blocks.

 This complements the [`extern "Rust"` CXX section](https://cxx.rs/extern-rust.html)